CallocGD/gddocs/docs/endpoints/accounts/syncGJAccountNew.md

 Loads account data

 **Note:** This page is on the account server.
 You can find the domain name by sending a request to /database/getAccountURL.php (currently http://www.robtopgames.org)

+**Secondary Note:** This enpoint can be unfair as the upload limits for syncing are very unfriendly.

 ## Parameters